Followers

 Valley of Death

-Once committed, Cornplanter was all-in.
-He soon led a Seneca war party in support of the expedition of Lieutenant Colonel Barry St. Leger’s thrust east through the Mohawk Valley.
-Standing between him and his objective, Albany, was the tiny bastion known as Fort Stanwix.
-In this capacity, he participated in the siege of Fort Stanwix, New York, and then helped plan the ambush of Colonel Nicholas Herkimer’s relief column in the dense woods near Oriskany on 6 August 1777.
-The ambush was classic Indian-warfare.
-Cornplanter’s braves surprised destroyed the column and mortally wounded Herkimer.
-But the approach of another column under Benedict Arnold forced the British to withdraw their regular forces from New York and resorted to hit and run guerrilla raids against frontier settlements.
+Once committed, Cornplanter was fully involved.
+He soon led a Seneca war party in support of Lieutenant Colonel Barry St. Leger’s expedition east through the Mohawk Valley.
+Standing between him and his goal, Albany, was the small outpost known as Fort Stanwix.
+In this role, he participated in the siege of Fort Stanwix, New York, and later helped plan the ambush of Colonel Nicholas Herkimer’s relief column in the dense woods near Oriskany on August 6, 1777.
+The ambush was a typical Indian warfare tactic.
+Cornplanter’s warriors surprised and destroyed the column, mortally injuring Herkimer.
+However, the approach of another column under Benedict Arnold forced the British to withdraw their regular forces from New York and switch to hit-and-run guerrilla raids against frontier settlements.

 Seneca ambush at Oriskany mortally wounds Col Herkimer